diegoparrilla/sidecart-site/quickstart.md

 ## (Obvious) Prerequisite.Grab an Atari ST/STE/Mega

 While it may seem straightforward, the initial step involves obtaining a functional Atari ST, STE, or Mega computer.
 It's okay if certain components aren't in perfect shape—for instance, the floppy drive or the hard disk might not be operational—as long as the machine can power on.
+It's worth noting that the SidecarT board can emulate a physical floppy drive, so an Atari ST without a (or a broken) floppy drive can still be used with the SidecarT board.
+The SidecarT board is also compatible with TOS versions ranging from 1.00 to 2.06, almost every single ST and STE series compute sold.
 If you haven't secured one yet, consider checking second-hand sales websites or specialized forums such as [Atari Forum](https://www.atari-forum.com/) and [Atari Age](https://www.atariage.com/).

 {:refdef: style="text-align: center;"}
 [![Atari 520ST](/assets/images/quickstart/atari520st.jpeg)](/assets/mage/quickstart/atari520st.jpeg){:.glightbox}